Bacterial Vaginosis in Women and Men: Cause, Symptoms, Testing and Treatment

 (It's important to note that BV symptoms can vary or be absent in both men and women.)

-In men, other conditions have Symptoms similar to bacterial vaginosis (BV) in men.
+In men, other conditions have Symptoms similar to bacterial vaginosis (BV).

 Several conditions can cause symptoms similar to those of bacterial vaginosis (BV) in men.
 These include thrush, a fungal infection characterized by penile itching and a chunky substance under the foreskin.

-Sexually transmitted infections (STIs) such as gonorrhoea, chlamydia, trichomoniasis, genital herpes, and HIV can also produce similar symptoms.
+Sexually transmitted infections (STIs) such as gonorrhea, chlamydia, trichomoniasis, genital herpes, and HIV can also produce similar symptoms.

 Urinary tract infections (UTIs) can cause inflammation, pain during urination, and bloody urine.